rdsilver/neural-playground/README.md

 Click on a cell when in "Place/Delete neuron mode" to place a neuron there of your choosing.
-To delete a neuron at a cell, click on it while in "Place/Delete neuron mode"
+To delete a neuron at a cell, click on it while in "Place/Delete neuron mode" To change neuron type choose an option from the dropdown menu

 To add connections between neurons click anywhere inside the "Place/Delete connection" to switch to that mode.
 First select a neuron (will turn gold) then select the neuron you want it to be connected to.